tinykit-studio/tinykit/README.md

 ## Overview

 [Tinykit](https://tinykit.studio) is an open-source platform for building and deploying web apps with AI.
-Under the hood, it manages code, database, content, and deployment, letting you focus on the details:
+It manages code, database, content, and deployment under the hood, letting you focus on the details.

+### Features

 - **Agentic Builder**: Prompt the AI to write code, create fields and tables, and wire it all up.
 - **Self-Hosted**: Your server, your data.
 Powered by PocketBase.
 Docker optional.